Depending on the type of rewards credit card you sign up for, you can earn all kinds of free stuff just for being a cardholder.

 No. 3: Use Miles to Book a Cruise

-The Barclaycard Arrival Plus® World Elite Mastercard® is another good one when it comes to using rewards to pay cruise fare.
+The Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable) is another good one when it comes to using rewards to pay cruise fare.
 With this card, you earn “miles” you can redeem for travel for one cent apiece.

 In other words, 40,000 miles is worth $400 in travel with this card, and you can redeem your points for a cruise with any cruise line with no blackout dates or exclusions.
 Once you book any cruise of your choosing, you simply redeem your “miles” and erase all or part of the purchase from your account.